garagisti/garagisti.github.io/_drafts/2016-01-14-theres-something-about-ruby.md

 The blog post is excellent.
 A lot of depth and opinion about topics I don't fully appreciate (yet).

-But, there are a couple of lines that stand out for me:
+But, while the blog post was  there are a couple of lines that stand out for me:

 > Rails is unabashedly an opinionated framework.
 > Many of us Rails developers do what we do because (for the most part) we approve of those opinions.